StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 {!includes/access-create-case-from-alert.md!}

 !!! info "Data transfer"
-    Data from the alert, including observables, TTPs, attachments, comments, and custom fields, is automatically transferred to the case.
+    When creating a case from an alert, data from the alert, including observables, TTPs, attachments, comments, and custom fields, is automatically transferred to the case.
+The alert is also linked to the case.

 1. [Locate the alert you want to convert into a case](../alerts/search-for-alerts/find-an-alert.md).